 Yes, there is a cheese factor here.
 “Are you really ready for love boy/Or is it just the lonely talking again” is not Grade-A material.
 Still, it’s one of the first glimpses we had of Whitney’s jazz abilities.
 She kind of talk-sings the verses, almost as if she’s making them up on the spot.
 At the end, she goes into an ad-lib style where we get to really see her shine.
 I memorized every note of her ad-libs (which I realize makes them no longer ad-libs) and a lot of my reasoning for putting this song this high is probably the nostalgia factor.
 I don’t care.
 There’s no denying it here, she’s so good.
 I really can’t say much else about it.
 This is a cover of the original version written by Sam Dees for The Manhattans.

 This is similar to the other duets on her first album, but the melody is super catchy.
-“I love you more than I should/But it keeps me feeling so good” I sing this all the time out of nowhere.
+“I love you more than I should/But it keeps me feeling so good” – this will be in your head for weeks.
 It’s moderately upbeat, which keeps it from being overly sappy.
 If you’re a fan of 80s synths and drum pads, you’ll love this one.